mamoghimi/Real-Time-Sorting-Visualization-/README.md

 arr = np.random.randint(1, 100, 100)  # Change size or range as needed
 ```

-## License
-This project is licensed under the MIT License.
-See `LICENSE` for more information.

----

 Feel free to explore and modify the code to learn more about sorting algorithms and their visual representation!